paulvha/sps30/README.md

 ## ===========================================================

 A program to set instructions and get information from an SPS30.
-It has been tested to run either UART or I2C communcation on ESP32, MEGA2560, ESP8266 and UNO.
+It has been tested to run either UART or I2C communcation on ESP32, MEGA2560, ESP8266, UNO and Due.
-In the meantime other boards have been added to the test as well as extended interface options. (see below)
+In the meantime many other boards have been added to the test as well as extended interface options. (see below)
 <br> A detailed description of the options and findings are in SPS30.odt